OLC-Bioinformatics/OLC_NAS_Tools/README.md

 `nastools.py -f seqids.txt -o fastqs -t fastq`

-There should be eight FASTQ files in `fastqs` folder, and the following warning message:
+There should be ten FASTQ files in `fastqs` folder, and the following warning message:

     Files for the following SEQ IDs could not be located: 2019-FAKE-2222